5 Days15,069 ft.

 Day 2: Joshimath to Dhak to Gulling Top

 Adler and Deodar jungles covered this vale in uphill towards the lake.
 Even-odd structured snow land flattering ascending hills, meadows are covered with a fluffy snow flex which is dispersing while trekking.
 The basin of thrilling compound is sited in Uttarakhand’s Joshiman comes under Chamoli district; one of the blessed place in Himalayan trajectory.
 Out of 13 districts Chamoli is having most precious god-made antiques in Uttarakhand.
-“Sleeping Beauty” & “Elephant Hill” known as Hathi Parvat is the perfect example of workmanship by nature; it’s spin around on mind like an equipped art piece of sculptor.
+“Sleeping Beauty” & “Elephant Hill” known as Hathi Parvat is the perfect example of workmanship by nature; it’s spin around on mind like an equipped art piece of sculptor and pangarchulla package is worth taking.

 The trek come out as a teacher because you may get the power of patience; and how to rectify the huddles on the way of trekking.
 Worm body will gives you the courage to climb, embracing sky high peaks provoke you to be strong & keep chasing attitude.
-Fog around the peak will reminds you a wizard chanted a spell with his wand.
-Every step deserve to get captured in beholder’s eyes, it drags you in your beautiful nightmares with drift away feeling and wish it could be never ending time.
+Fog around the peak will reminds you a wizard chanted a spell with his wand and pangarchulla best time is summer, Every step deserve to get captured in beholder’s eyes, it drags you in your beautiful nightmares with drift away feeling and wish it could be never ending time and it is so mesmerizing that treks in India offers the ultimate vista.
 Local people and guides are too familiar to talking and welcoming, glimpses of cultural splatters replicates to connect their roots and make your mind to be what you are always; cause the love and affection towards worshiped land and the lord is implacable.

 Badrinath was ‘Katikeyapura’ in Mythology and the reason being this name was ‘Katyuri King’.
 Alaknanda & Dhauliganga is the heritage for vishnuprayag which stabled in Joshimath; it’s a self-describable word which states for one of the ‘Math’ founded by “Shankaracharya” in 8th century.
 India’s last village Mana has one entrance gate will come through joshimath, July& August is the best time to visit here.
 Some mesmerising viewpoints will take your breath away of Dronagiri, Hathi-Gori peak sunset is the most clickable place, bonfire cool down and make that moment cold breezes.
 Birch (Bhoj Patra used in ancient time as a paper) starts from khullara which measured 8 km from Gulling top.
 Water streams sounds like harmony in silent jungle.
 Khullara (2,896m from sea level) is too structured valley; sky high hills keep thrilling you to add more adventure while trekking.